making-books-ren-today/summer_2020_UROP/README.md

-## Welcome to the Summer 2020 UROP for "Making Books: The Renaissance and Today"!
+## Welcome to the Summer 2020 UROP for "Making Books" Materials!

 At the moment, this is only a sketch!
 To keep track of our work,